 Step 1: CREATE <nwMonitoringReq> Request & Response, Subscription creation

-An Originator, (e.g. MN-AE at the Fog Node) requests the creation of a <nwMonitoringReq> resource at the MN-CSE (Fog Node) and, if the operation is successful, receives a response message.
+An Originator, (e.g. MN-AE at the Edge/Fog Node) requests the creation of a <nwMonitoringReq> resource at the MN-CSE (Edge/Fog Node) and, if the operation is successful, receives a response message.
 The MN-CSE announces the resource to the IN-CSE and the Originator subsequently subscribes to updates of the <nwMonitoringReqAnnc> resource.

 Step 2: UPDATE enable network monitoring

-In order to initiate a monitoring request, the Originator (MN-AE at the Fog Node) sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource, which is also updated in the announced resource.
+In order to initiate a monitoring request, the Originator (MN-AE at the Edge/Fog Node) sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource, which is also updated in the announced resource.
 The resource includes following attributes as described in clause 9.4.2.3.2.

 monitorEnable will be set to type of network monitoring request (e.g. congestion status in an area, the number of devices in an area, both congestion status and the number of devices in an area, disable)

-geographicalArea will be set to the geographic area where the Fog Node wants to retrieve an Underling Network information.
+geographicalArea will be set to the geographic area where the Edge/Fog Node wants to retrieve an Underling Network information.

 externalGroupID will be set to the group of interest in the request, in which case the Monitoring Event Request is for the number of group-member UEs present in the area of interest.
 The IN-CSE gets the externalGroupID information according to the attribute externalGroupID of the resource <remoteCSE> and <AE> of the UEs which location are in the area of interest.
 If there are multiple externalGroupIDs, the IN-CSE uses local policies to determine the value sent in this request.
 For example, the IN-CSE may determine to send separate requests for each externalGroupID or it may determine to send this request without an externalGroupID and filter the received information.